Eva Lohse: Political career

 Lohse joined the Christian Democratic Union and was elected to the local city council of her birthplace Ludwigshafen in 1994.

 In May 2001, Lohse was elected mayor of Ludwigshafen, in the first round with 55.51% of the votes.
 She became the city's first directly elected woman Oberbürgermeister and the first Christian Democrat in this position since 1945.
 In 2004, she was in discussion to become the top candidate for the CDU in the state elections in Rhineland-Palatinate.
 However, she refused to run against the chairman of the party, Christoph Böhr.
 On 7 June 2009 she was re-elected in the first round with 53.7% of the votes.

 In 2015, Federal Minister for Economic Affairs and Energy Sigmar Gabriel appointed Lohse to the government's advisory board on the Transatlantic Trade and Investment Partnership (TTIP).

 In November 2016, Lohse announced that she would not run for the next mayor's election.
 Her term of office ended in December 2017.

+Life after politics

+Since 2018, Lohse has been a member of the so-called Limbach Commission (Advisory Commission on the return of cultural property seized as a result of Nazi persecution, especially Jewish property), a panel convened by the German government to give recommendations on restitution claims regarding art works stolen or purchased under duress by the Nazis.